-Dr. Grych’s primary research interests focus on the causes and consequences of aggression in adolescent romantic relationships and the effects of family violence on children’s development.
+Dr. Grych’s primary research interests focus on the causes and consequences of aggression in adolescent romantic relationships, the effects of family violence on children’s development, and resilience in individuals exposed to violence and adversity.

 Ph.D., U of Illinois at Urbana-Champaign, 1991